Tcbyco/watch-and-code/README.md

-# Learning Exercises inspired by the Watch and Code curriculum
+# Learning Exercises inspired by the Watch And Code curriculum

+## www.watchandcode.com